Heavy Lifting Injuries

 Even the most careful and safety conscious worker can suffer a heavy lifting injury on the job.
 It is imperative that the injury is reported to the employer or immediate supervisor as soon as possible.
 There are strict deadlines and procedures required for filing a workers’ compensation claim.
 Employers should have company procedures for such matters readily available to their employees.

 Medical records, diagnostic tests, prescription medications, physical therapy, and surgeries relating to the heavy lifting injury need to be documented for evidence.
 Some employers require injured workers to utilize company-designated doctors and medical facilities.
 It is very important to know what these requirements are before seeking or continuing treatment.
-A qualified and experienced workers’ compensation lawyer can ensure that injured victims claim the maximum amount of compensation and benefits they are entitled to receive.
+A qualified and experienced Work Injury Attorney can ensure that injured victims claim the maximum amount of compensation and benefits they are entitled to receive.

 Consulting with a workers’ compensation lawyer can ensure that deadlines are met, appropriate medical evidence is presented, and that workers receive the time off from work and the compensation they need to fully recover.

-South Jersey Workers’ Compensation Lawyers at Pietras Saracino Smith & Meeks, LLP Help Injured Workers Claim the Benefits They Deserve
+New Jersey Heavy Lifting Lawyers at Pietras Saracino Smith & Meeks, LLP Help Injured Workers Claim the Benefits They Deserve

-If you have been injured at work, the South Jersey workers’ compensation lawyers at Pietras Saracino Smith & Meeks, LLP can help.
+If you have been injured at work, our work injury lawyers at Pietras Saracino Smith & Meeks, LLP can help.
 We will review your case and fight for the compensation your rightfully deserve.
 Call us at 856-761-3773 or contact us online to schedule a free consultation today.
 Located in Cherry Hill, New Jersey, we serve clients throughout South Jersey, including the City of Camden.